 It is, therefore, important that each team:

 We welcome EasyBike as our GPS information and support team (www.easybike.co.za).
-It will be available at Registration on Day 0 and during the event to answer any queries.
+It will be available at Registration on Day 0 to answer any queries.
 It will also have limited stock of GPS units as well as spares.
 Since we request that you download the track before arriving at Registration, EasyBike can also assist with any questions beforehand if you contact email@example.com.

 We recommend that you get your GPS device soon and practise using it!

 Check online (forums and websites) that your GPS unit model can upload GPX files to follow tracks.
 Simply type your model’s name and the word “GPX” to find out.

 We are not endorsing any particular unit.
 These are some suitable GPS units suggested by EasyBike:

 Rider 330 E